rui-bidone/iOSTest/README.md

 Try not to spend more than 4 hours on this.
 You are not necessarily expected to do everything in this assignment because of the short duration.

 ## Tech
-- Native iOS frameworks only (no Flutter sorry)
+- Native iOS frameworks only, Swift or Objcetive-C (no Flutter sorry)
 - Use whatever libraries you are comfortable with